SarloteKumpina/laura-sarlote-project/README.md

 g) create two-dimensional array variable "table" with datatype String;
 h) print a text for beginning of the game as follows:

-    _**Game "Cows & bulls"**_
+    _**Game "Bulls & Cows"**_

     _**Try to guess 4 different digit number (secret number).
 Start the game by entering 4 digits from 0 to 9.
 If some of your digits will be in the right place of the secret number, you will get Bulls.
 If some of your digits will be in the secret number, but not in the right place, you will get Cows.
 You have 10 guesses!
 Good luck! :)**_

    i) use do while loop for creating the game: